What Is Gingivitis: Causes, Symptoms, Treatments & Prevention

 Gingivitis is a common and mild form of gum disease that is a precursor to the more-serious gum disease called periodontitis.
 Gingivitis can be so mild, in fact, that you may not even recognize it.

-Here’s what you should know about it.
+Here’s what you should know about the causes, symptoms, treatment and prevention of gingivitis.

 What causes gingivitis?
 Gingivitis is caused by the buildup of bacteria, mucus, and food debris in our mouths, which combine into a sticky substance called plaque.
 When plaque doesn’t get removed by regular dental care, it turns into a more resilient substance called tartar.
 Plaque, tartar and the toxins they produce infect and inflame the gums, developing into gingivitis.